 Now that we are done with best practices and techniques you need to follow for hiring someone, let’s now find out more techniques on how you can fire employees without being too harsh on them.

 1. Get all of your stuff beforehand:

-Before you fire someone, it is extremely important and essential to get everything arranged before hand.
-You have to practise what you are planning to tell the employee and if you have all the right documents that are needed to make the process as smooth as possible.
+Before you fire someone, it is extremely important and essential to get everything arranged beforehand.
+You have to practice what you are planning to tell the employee and if you have all the right documents that are needed to make the process as smooth as possible.
 In case you are afraid that the nerves may get in the way, you can jot down a few points as well.
-At a minimum, you will have to explain the process to all employees when it comes to leaving the building, returning all company owned items and the benefits and how long they will continue.
+At a minimum, you will have to explain the process to all employees when it comes to leaving the building, returning all company-owned items and the benefits and how long they will continue.

 2. The right time and the right place really matters: